NairodP/P3-Back/README.md

 ### POSTMAN

-You can also import the Postman collection from the `postman` directory (the file is on the front repository) to test the API endpoints.
+You can also import the Postman collection from the `postman` directory (the file is in the frontend repository) to test the API endpoints.

+### Database

+The application uses a MySQL database.
+You can find the database schema in the `database` directory. (the file is in the frontend repository)